Denton Trust Attorneys

 Trusts apply to several areas of law which you may wish to explore, including:

-At the Law Office of Gilland Chenault, PLLC in Denton County, our experience with Civil Law can provide invaluable assistance when deciding what type of trust arrangement will best fit your needs.
+At the Chenault Law Firm located in Denton County, our experience with Trusts can provide invaluable assistance when deciding what type of trust arrangement will best fit your needs.

 In comparison to other legal arrangements, a trust is actually a rather simple process.
 It consists of two main individuals: the settlor who creates and funds the trust with his or her property and the trustee who holds the legal title to this property.
 The trustee is responsible for protecting, investing and managing the trust property.
 The trustee and the settlor can be one in the same, but most often is a different individual, corporation, or charity (if the trust was designed for a charity).
 In certain situations, a beneficiary may also serve as a trustee.